hu-berlin-cms/ansible-seafile/README.md

 # Introduction

-Ansible playbook to deploy seafile-pro cluster using nginx, mariadb (single-node) and ceph.
+Ansible playbook to deploy seafile-pro cluster using HAProxy as loadbalancer, nginx or Apache as webservers, mariadb (single-node) and ceph.

 Ansible >=1.6 is needed (installing mariadb/mysql using Ansible 1.5.4 doesn't work).
 Tested with Ansible 1.9.